kjappelbaum/ml_molsim/README.md

 ## Acknowledgements

-We want to thank [Leopold Talirz](https://github.com/ltalirz) for incredibly valuable feedback and input, Peter Alexander Knudsen for spotting typos.
+We want to thank [Leopold Talirz](https://github.com/ltalirz) for incredibly valuable feedback and input during the initial phases of development.
+We also want to thank Peter Alexander Knudsen for spotting typos, as well as [Prof. Tristan Bereau](https://github.com/tbereau) and all MolSim participant and TAs for feedback.